hypnopump/tr_files/README.md

 Tools for optimization.
 Evolutionary algorithms.

 ## GA/NN
 Combines the evolution of populations with their learning to create better individuals (learn faster, better accuracy...).
+FeedForward NeuralNets implemented in Keras and Tensorflow agains MNIST and Cifar10.

 # Installation
 ```